 If we can increase access for VA preventative healthcare and keep just one percent of the 91,920 AINA Vets who are at risk from obesity-related illness from developing diabetes, VA will save $12 million.
 Most importantly, however, we will be improving the lives of a population of Veterans who have shown their bravery and dedication to this nation.
 It’s only right that we make sure that they have access to the services and benefits that they have earned.

-L. Tammy Duckworth is VA’s Assistant Secretary for Public and Intergovernmental Affairs.
+L. Tammy Duckworth is a former VA Assistant Secretary for Public and Intergovernmental Affairs.